 In prior years before implementing the OrgCode Consulting report recommendations which included a transition from seasonal shelters to permanent shelters, a budget of approximately \$400,000 was required to support a seasonal shelter.
 However, the current cost to deliver this service is unknown and has likely increased significantly, with inflation and adjustments to funding to shelter agencies to reflect the increasing needs of shelter participants.
 The Region would need to issue a request for proposal for an operator, and that process would generate a more accurate costing, addressing staffing ratios, rates of pay, insurance rates, rent (subject to property available) and damages.
 Anticipated costs for a seasonal shelter are significantly less than the anticipated costs for an additional permanent shelter.
-All options would provide additional spaces for people experiencing homelessness, which a seasonal shelter would not.
+All options would provide additional spaces for people experiencing homelessness.
+An investment in permanent shelters would also support a reduction in homelessness, which a seasonal shelter would not.